La commedia di Amos Poe

 La commedia di Amos Poe (lit.
 'The Comedy of Amos Poe') is a 2010 experimental documentary film by Amos Poe.
 The film had its world premiere on 1 September 2010 at the Venice Film Festival.
 The film is a new translation of Dante's Divine Comedy and stars Roberto Benigni and Sandro Lombardi.
+The film's poster was designed by William Bisgrove.